AndersDeath/diary2/000-current.md

 # 21 September - Tuesday - Saint-Petersburg

 They declared a mobilization.
 They are aweful morons.
 I've really tried to work for whole day.
 It was hard and I didn't much.
 But I fixed some issues and dived deeper to telegram bot topic.
 I am really trying to be calm, but it's hard.
 I hate this person.
 Putin is piece of shit.
+It is really frustrating that I was born in this fucking country.
+I thing that my goal, I mean immigration, is the better ming choise in my life.